izuzanak/uclang/uclang/doc/intro.md

 1. Objects with methods `first_idx#0`, `next_idx#1` and `item#1`.
 2. Objects with method `next_item#0`.

-First iterable interface can be used to iterate objects by integer indexes.
+First iterable interface can be used to iterate the objects by integer indexes.
-Second iterable interface retrieve value of next member from iterable object.
+Second iterable interface retrieve the value of the next member from iterable object.

 **Example:**